Colorado Ski Area

 Winter Park is one of the best choices for a week long ski holiday from the UK.
 Direct flights from London to Denver, a 90 minute transfer and loads of beds within easy walking distance to the lifts make this a great choice if you want to get off a plane and on the slopes ASAP.
 The four catered chalets book-up early, but there's always a wide choice of lodges and hotels on a bed and breakfast basis plus the ever-popular self catered apartments and condo's.

 Steamboat's accommodation is predominantly condo's, and with good value supermarkets aplenty you can eat like a king on a tight budget while sprawling in your luxurious apartment watching 100+ channels of rubbish TV on your wide screen.
 Does it get better than this?
-There's only two catered chalets so get in early to book rooms if you're after the Euro-styled all-inclusive hospitality.

 All Copper Mountain accommodation is slopeside or mere steps away from the excellent shuttle bus stops.
 Exclusively owned and operated by the resort, the selection of apartments are excellent value for money, very comfortable and amazingly spacious.